prabhuignoto/vue-float-menu/README.md

 ## Features

-- **Draggable Menu Handle** - The Menu head can be easily dragged and placed anywhere on the screen.
+- **Draggable Menu Handle** - Drag and easily place the Menu anywhere on the screen.
-- **Smart Menu** - The Menu is smart enough to detect the top & bottom edges of the screen and flip the menu depending on the position it is on.
+- **Smart Menu** - Auto detects the top & bottom edges of the screen and flips the menu.
 - **Smart Placement** - The Menu head automatically adjusts itself and always stays inside the viewport.
 - **Nested Menus** - Support for Nested menus up to any levels.
-Although it is advisable to keep the nesting to a Minimum to have a good UX.
+It is always advisable to keep the nesting to a Minimum to have a good UX.
 - **Composition API** - Built using the latest Composition API from Vue 3.
 - **Typescript** - Built with Typescript.